chromium/chromium/docs/code_reviews.md

 The text `set noparent` will stop owner propagation from parent directories.
 This should be rarely used.
-If you want to use `set noparent` except for IPC related files, please first reach out to chrome-eng-review@google.com.
+If you want to use `set noparent` except for IPC related files, please first reach out to chrome-atls@google.com.

 You have to use `set noparent` together with a reference to a file that lists the owners for the given use case.
 Approved use cases are listed in `//build/OWNERS.setnoparent`.
-Owners listed in those files are expected to execute special governance functions such as eng review or ipc security review.
+Owners listed in those files are expected to execute special governance functions such as ATL reviews or ipc security review.
 Every set of owners should implement their own means of auditing membership.
 The minimum expectation is that membership in those files is reevaluated on project, or affiliation changes.

-In this example, only the eng reviewers are owners:
+In this example, only the ATLs are owners:
 ```
 set noparent
-file://ENG_REVIEW_OWNERS
+file://ATL_OWNERS
 ```

 The `per-file` directive allows owners to be added that apply only to files